 Similar to a vitamin overdose, it is hard to overload minerals from food and supplements.
 However, it is always advisable to regularly check your food intake and diet plan.
 Make sure to read the labels on your supplements to ensure that you avoid exceeding the recommended daily allowances.
 Seeking advice from a healthcare professional is always recommended to ensure safety.

-There are many different amounts of minerals that are required for our body.
-On a daily basis, our body will need some minerals in huge amounts – these are called macro-minerals; while on the other hand, there are some minerals we are advised to take only in small amounts and these are called microminerals or “trace minerals.”
+There are many different amounts of minerals required for our body.
+On a daily basis, our body will need some minerals in large amounts – these are called macro-minerals.
+On the other hand, there are some minerals we are advised to take only in small amounts, and these are called microminerals or “trace minerals.”

 Consumption of Trace Minerals

 Trace minerals are inorganic compounds that cannot be destroyed by cooking or heating, so you can actually get them from following a specifically designed dietary plan.
-However, as mentioned before, you will need to consume a large amount of food before you can meet the recommended daily amount for each of the essential trace minerals and make you bloat without even getting the proper amount of it.
+However, as mentioned before, you will need to consume a large amount of food before you can meet the recommended daily amount for each of the essential trace minerals.
+This might make you bloat without even getting the proper amounts of them.